pingcap/docs-cn/sql-statements/sql-statement-admin-cancel-ddl.md

 The `ADMIN CANCEL DDL` statement allows you to cancel a running DDL job.
 The `job_id` can be found by running [`ADMIN SHOW DDL JOBS`](/sql-statements/sql-statement-admin-show-ddl.md).

+The `ADMIN CANCEL DDL` statement also allows you to cancel a DDL job that is committed but not yet completed executing.
+After the cancellation, the SQL statement that executes the DDL job returns the `ERROR 8214 (HY000): Cancelled DDL job` error.
+If you cancel a DDL job that has already been completed, you will see the `DDL Job:90 not found` error in the `RESULT` column, which indicates that the job has been removed from the DDL waiting queue.

 ## Synopsis

 ```ebnf+diagram